fabri1983/titan256c/README.md

 ### TODO:
 - Fix black BG color lines over text in approaches B and C.
 - Add colorful border as original titan demo has.
-Likely using shade mode?
+Likely using shadow mode?
 - Add DMA command buffering as Steph does.
 See dma.c.